Progressive bandwagon: Now Warren planning a 'wealth tax,' adviser says

 Congresswoman wants to hike taxes on the rich.
 Will it work?Jan.
 8, 201903:57

 The move comes amid a renewed discussion among Democrats over levying taxes on the ultra-rich.
-Freshman Rep. Alexandria Ocasio-Cortez, D-N.Y., kicked off an extended policy debate earlier this month when she floated a 70 percent tax on income -- not wealth -- over $10 million.
+Freshman Rep. Alexandria Ocasio-Cortez, D-N.Y., kicked off an extended policy debate this month when she floated a 70 percent tax on income — not wealth — over $10 million.
 Saez, who has published research defending similarly high overall tax rates, defended Ocasio-Cortez in a New York Times op-ed.

-The idea of a tax on wealth, where inequality is larger and more entrenched than on income, has drawn increase attention in progressive policy circles in recent years.
-French economist Thomas Piketty, who has worked with Saez and Zucman, drew worldwide attention with a book on inequality in which he proposed a global tax on multi-million dollar net worth of between 1 and 2 percent.
+The idea of a tax on wealth, where inequality is larger and more entrenched than on income, has drawn increased attention in progressive policy circles in recent years.
+French economist Thomas Piketty, who has worked with Saez and Zucman, garnered worldwide attention with a book on inequality in which he proposed a global tax on multimillion-dollar net worths of 1 to 2 percent.

 The most recent Federal Reserve data found the wealth gap between households in the United States at its highest point on record, according to an analysis by Pew Research Center.
 Research by Saez and Zucman estimates that the wealthiest top 0.1 percent account for about 20 percent of all wealth in the United States in recent years, up from 7 percent in the 1970s.

-President Donald Trump even flirted with a more far-reaching version.
+President Donald Trump even flirted with a more far-reaching version of a wealth tax.
 In 1999, while weighing a run for president on the Reform Party ticket, he proposed a one-time $5.7 trillion "net worth tax" of 14.25 percent on households with over $10 million in assets.

-"If the wealth tax as Senator Warren has proposed were to become unconstitutional it would be a very different beast and the debate would shift significantly," Ernie Tedeschi, an economist who served in the Treasury Department under President Obama, told NBC news.
+"If the wealth tax as Senator Warren has proposed were to become unconstitutional, it would be a very different beast and the debate would shift significantly," Ernie Tedeschi, an economist who served in the Treasury Department under President Barack Obama, told NBC news.

+Anticipating the issue, Warren's office consulted with outside legal scholars ahead of the proposal's release, over a dozen of whom signed onto letters affirming that it passed Constitutional muster.